PrioritySoftware/PrioritySoftware.github.io/_sdk/Documents.md

 [23.0]()

 In this version, the linked file parameter can also be of type NFILE.
 This can prevent performance issues, if the main table is one with a very large amount of records.
+Note that if the user does not provide input, the system will show an error message and return to the input stage, rather than continue the program.

 ## Declaring the Cursor